-To sign in, returning visitors will still tap the “Tap to sign in” button and sign in using the standard flow.
+To sign in, returning visitors will still tap the “Tap to sign in” button and enter their full name.
 Once Envoy “sees” their full name, a prompt will appear that will ask "Is this you?" with a masked email or phone number.
 The visitor will click Yes, that's my email and the rest of their fields will fill in automatically.
 Read more about Returning visitors here.

-Envoy’s pre-registration feature allows you to create invites for your expected visitors.
-While pre-registration has many benefits, a main perk is that it creates a better visitor experience.
+Envoy’s registration feature allows you to create invites for your expected visitors.
+While registration has many benefits, a main perk is that it creates a better visitor experience.

 When an invited visitor signs in on the iPad, they’ll tap the “Tap to sign in” button, then fill in the name field.
 If their name is a match to any invites on that day, the rest of their fields will fill in automatically.

-- Invites match based on name, and must match exactly.
+Invites match based on name and email, and must match exactly.
 Unfortunately, Envoy cannot match based on nicknames or typos.